In the guide

 The Cattle Identification (Wales) Regulations 2007 require every bovine animal (including water buffalo and bison) in the United Kingdom to be identified with a unique number shown both on an ear tag in each ear and on the corresponding paper passport, which is held by the current keeper of the animal.
 The unique number and passport remains with the animal throughout its life and any movements undertaken are recorded both on the paper passport and electronically on a national system administered by BCMS.
 Such a system is important because:

-Applications for cattle passports must be made to BCMS in Workington and can be made in five ways:
+Applications for cattle passports must be made to BCMS and can be made in one of five ways:

 All applications for cattle passports must be made to the BCMS within seven days of tagging (a maximum of 27 days in total from date of birth).
 Keepers of cattle must ensure that passport applications are made within the time limits allowed and ensure that movement records, both in the passport and in registers, are kept up to date.